 The purpose of the Phase III reevaluation is to define the components of the CSO abatement program, determine the schedule that accommodates affordability, and sequence the individual projects to realize the maximum benefits as soon as possible.
-One of the goals of the Phase III reevaluation effort is to place the CSO control projects within the context of the EPA's Integrated Planning Framework (IPF) so that an optimized overall plan that maximizes the benefits of rate- and tax-payers funding for stormwater, wastewater and combined sewer overflow mitigation projects can be developed for the entire NBC service area regardless of regulatory driver or executing entity.
+One of the goals of the Phase III reevaluation effort is to place the CSO control projects within the context of the EPA's Integrated Planning Framework (IPF) so that an optimized overall plan that maximizes the benefits of rate-and tax-payers funding for stormwater, wastewater and combined sewer overflow mitigation projects can be developed for the entire NBC service area regardless of regulatory driver or executing entity.
 Consequently, the adopted criteria for the Phase III alternatives evaluation must enable several different analyses.
 First, the criteria must facilitate the analysis of alternatives to aid in the selection of preferred technologies or mitigation strategies for individual locations.
-Second, the criteria must facilitate the prioritization of those selected alternatives for each location against other candidate projects to aid in the sequencing of those projects.
+Second, the criteria must facilitate the prioritization of those projects.
 Finally, the criteria must take a broader view and achieve applicability for not only CSO projects but also stormwater and sanitary system improvement projects to achieve the goals of the IPF process.